program detail

 Program Overview

 This accelerated program stream is a condensed version of the three-year Child and Youth Care (C133) program.
+Apply to this stream if you have an existing diploma or degree.

 • Assessing risk and developmental needs of vulnerable children and families